-Storing a pH sensor dry is not good, but our sensors are pretty tough and the pH probes can survive being stored dry for a short period of time.
-Please do this to test a pH probe:
+Vernier pH sensors are not designed to be stored dry, but our sensors are pretty tough and the pH sensors can survive being stored dry for a short period of time.
+Please do the following to test a pH sensor:

-3. Check the pH reading.
-If it is anywhere close to the known pH of the liquid, any reading below 7, then you can probably revive it.
-If the reading is higher than 7, then the probe is probably so weak that it can’t be revived.
-If the reading is ~13.6, then the probe is dead and needs to be replaced.
+- Check the pH reading.
+If it is close to the known pH of the liquid, or anywhere below 7, then you can probably revive the sensor.
+If the reading is higher than 7, then the sensor is probably so weak that it can’t be revived.
+If the reading is ~13.6, then the sensor is dead and needs to be replaced.

 To revive a probe that has been stored dry, but doesn’t appear to be dead, see

 The pH electrode I have been using no longer seems to work or is slow to respond.
 Is there anything I can do to fix it?